testCategory: Trends

 Above all, I am convinced after the BrXnd AI showcase that we are only just getting started.

-Reflections from Davos 2025: Leadership, Innovation, and the Future of AI in Marketing
+Reflections from Davos 2025: leadership, innovation, and the future of AI in marketing

 As I reflect on an unforgettable week in Davos, the World Economic Forum 2025 experience continues to resonate.
 Representing Dstillery at the gracious invitation of The Female Quotient, I had the privilege of joining a dynamic panel to discuss the power of mentorship, sponsorship, and cultivating the next generation of women leaders.